stdlib-examples/project-stripe-coupon-slack-app/README.md

 ![](./readme/images/deploy.png)

 As the table shows, your app has five handlers:
+1. `events/slack/command/apply-coupon.js`, the slash command that opens a dialog that applies coupons to existing subscribers.
-1. `events/slack/command/create-coupon.js`, the slash command that opens a dialog to create new coupons.
+1. `events/slack/command/create-coupon.js`, the slash command that opens a dialog that creates new coupons.
+1. `events/slack/dialog_submission/apply-coupon.js`, the handler that gets called when you submit the coupon application dialog.
+It calls the Stripe API to update the appropriate subscription.
 1. `events/slack/dialog_submission/create-coupon.js`, the handler that gets called when you submit the coupon creation dialog.
 It calls the Stripe API to create a coupon with the parameters from the dialog.
-1. `events/slack/command/apply-coupon.js`, the slash command that opens a dialog to apply coupons to existing subscribers.
-1. `events/slack/dialog_submission/apply-coupon.js`, the handler that gets called when you submit the coupon application dialog.
+1. `events/

 Before you can deploy the app, you will need to link a Slack app and a Stripe app in **test mode**.